 A civilian trading post, also called Fort (Antoine) Robidoux, that was attacked by Ute Indians in September 1844.
 Indians later burned the abandoned fort in 1846.
 Local farmers demolished the last remnants in the 1880's.
 The fort was reconstructed in 1990 by the city at Confluence Park, upriver from the presumed original site.
 Admission fee.
 See also Malachite's Big Hole

 (1879), near Glenwood Springs

 A log fort built by prospectors who were trespassing onto the Ute Reservation.
-Located ten miles southeast of the prospectors' camp at Carbonate, which was about 20 miles west of the junction of the Colorado and Eagle Rivers.
+The site is located about eight miles (north)west of town.
+It was described as located ten miles southeast of the prospectors' camp at Carbonate, which was about 20 miles west of the junction of the Colorado and Eagle Rivers.